 News from the GCVCC:

 The Greater Coachella Valley Chamber of Commerce is proud to welcome State Treasurer and candidate for California Governor, John Chiang.
 Our Gubernatorial Candidate Series is meant to introduce the major candidates for Governor to our members, and allow membership to share their questions pertinent to the Coachella Valley with each.
-Mr. Chiang will be joining us on August 18th, location TBD.
+Mr. Chiang will be joining us on September 12th from 8:00 am to 11:30 am at Fantasy Springs Resort Casino.
 Please mark your calendars for this breakfast.